streamlit/docs/content/streamlit-cloud/get-started/quickstart.md

 ## You're done!

 Congratulations!
 You just deployed an app to Streamlit Community Cloud. 🎉 Your app may take a few minutes to fully build, but once it's done it will load automatically.
-Start modifying the code in your repository and have fun exploring.
-Happy Streamlit-ing!🎈

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/deploy-example-done.png" />
 </div>

+## What's next?

+Start modifying the code in your repository and have fun exploring.
+Alternatively, you can [deploy another Streamlit app](/streamlit-community-cloud/deploy-your-app).
+Happy Streamlit-ing!🎈